konradhalas/dacite/README.md

 It's a very common case that you want to create an instance of a field type from the input data with just calling your type with the input value.
 Of course you can use `type_hooks={T: T}` to achieve this goal but `cast=[T]` is an easier and more expressive way.
+It also works with base classes - if `T` is a base class of type `S`, all fields of type `S` will be also "casted".

 ```python
 from enum import Enum